polkadot-developers/polkadot-docs/polkadot-protocol/architecture/polkadot-chain/overview.md

 DOT serves four primary functions within the Polkadot network:

-1. **Governance**: It is used to participate in the governance of the network.
+1. **Governance** - it is used to participate in the governance of the network
-2. **Staking**: DOT is staked to support the network’s operation and security.
+2. **Staking** - DOT is staked to support the network’s operation and security
-3. **Bonding**: It is bonded to connect new chains to Polkadot as parachains.
+3. **Bonding** - it is bonded to connect new chains to Polkadot as parachains
-4. **Buying Coretime**: used to purchase coretime in-bulk or on-demand and access the  chain to benefit from Polkadot's security and interoperability
+4. **Buying Coretime** - used to purchase coretime in-bulk or on-demand and access the  chain to benefit from Polkadot's security and interoperability

 Additionally, DOT can serve as a transferable token.
 For example, DOT held in the Treasury can be allocated to teams developing projects that benefit the Polkadot ecosystem.